 Assistant or Associate Professor of Epidemiology - Infectious Diseases

 The Department of Epidemiology at the Harvard T.H.
-Chan School of Public Health (HSPH) invites applications from candidates for a faculty position as assistant or associate professor of epidemiology, with a focus on Alzheimer’s disease and other sources of age-related cognitive decline.
+Chan School of Public Health (HSPH) invites applications from candidates for a tenure-track faculty position as assistant or associate professor of epidemiology with a focus on the quantitative study of infectious diseases in populations.

 The Harvard T.H.
-Chan School of Public Health seeks to recruit and retain excellent public health scholars, educators, and practitioners so as to foster and develop one of the world’s best research communities.
-We are committed to upholding the values of diversity, equity, and inclusion in our hiring and promotion processes, and hope to hire someone who can help promote these values through activities in both their research and teaching as well as interest in supervising and mentoring across culturally diverse backgrounds.
-Women and individuals from historically underrepresented racial and ethnic groups are strongly encouraged to apply.
+Chan School of Public Health seeks to recruit, develop, promote, and retain the world’s best scholars.
+We are committed to upholding the values of diversity, equity, and inclusion in our hiring and promotion processes.
+Women and individuals from underrepresented racial and ethnic minority groups are strongly encouraged to apply.

 For questions or support with submitting your application, please contact:

 Department of Epidemiology